 North Terrace Campus - Semester 2 - 2020

 General Course Information

 Course Code ENTREP 3008 Course Entrepreneurship Research Project Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites 8 BInnovEntr Core Courses including all Level II courses Assumed Knowledge Knowledge of the content of core courses for the BInnovEntr Restrictions Available for BInnovEntr students only Course Description This capstone course enables you to gain experience and develop your knowledge in entrepreneurship into high level practical skills.
-You enhance your interpersonal skills, analytical ability, and business acumen to the stage where you are confident of starting and running a new venture.
-Knowledge covered and application of activities enable you to demonstrate the practical skills in researching, planning, and executing a business plan for a new venture; exhibit an ability to assess the risks and opportunities in operationalising a business plan; present a high level of competence in comprehension of the entrepreneurial process and ability to communicate that knowledge to others; compile a high level research paper on an entrepreneurial construct that may help in building your envisaged career path.
+You enhance your interpersonal skills, analytical ability, and business acumen to the stage where you are confident of starting and running a new venture or are able to independently research topics of interest.
+Knowledge covered and application of activities enable you to demonstrate the practical skills in researching, planning, and executing a business plan for a new venture or a market research document; exhibit an ability to assess the risks and opportunities in operationalising a business plan or market research; present a high level of competence in comprehension of the entrepreneurial process and ability to communicate that knowledge to others; compile a high level research paper on an entrepreneurial construct that may help in building your envisaged career path.